zydou/arti/doc/dev/notes/rpc-cookie-sketch.md

 This protocol is selected from an RPC connect string as discussed in `rpc-connect-sketch.md` (see !2439 if it isn't merged yet.)

-The client's message in step 2 is embedded in a `cookie_challenge` field in the client's `auth:query` message.
+The client's message in step 2 is sent as an `auth:cookie_begin` command.
+It returns a single-use object that can be used in step 3.

-The server's message in step 3 is embedded in the server's response to that method, in a pair of fields `cookie_challenge` and `cookie_id`.
+The server's message in step 3 is embedded in the server's response to that method, in a set of fields. `server_addr`, `server_mac`, and `server_nonce.`

-The client's method in step 3 is embedded in the client's authentication message, in a field called `auth`.
+The client's method in step 3 is sent as a client's followup `auth:cookie_continue` message, in a field called `client_mac`.

 All binary strings are encoded in hexadecimal before sending in JSON.

+## Amendment to connect strings

+When cookie authentication is in use, we must also specify `addr_canonical` in the `cookie` object in the connect string.

+> (We'll merge this there once the dust has settled on arti!2439)